 Guides by Lonely Planet

-Barcelona's central place of worship presents a magnificent image.
-The richly decorated main facade, laced with gargoyles and the stone intricacies you would expect of northern European Gothic, sets it quite apart from other churches in Barcelona.
+Barcelona’s central place of worship presents a magnificent image.
+The richly decorated main facade, dotted with gargoyles and the stone intricacies you would expect of northern European Gothic, sets it quite apart from other churches in Barcelona.
 The facade was actually added in 1870, although the rest of the building was built between 1298 and 1460.
 The other facades are sparse in decoration, and the octagonal, flat-roofed towers are a clear reminder that, even here, Catalan Gothic architectural principles prevailed.